5long/izwu/README.md

 `paru -S izwu`

-For now only Arch Linux is suppported.
+For now only Arch Linux is supported.

 ## Usage